We Buy Fire Damage Houses Logo

 With large-sized fires, the repair or rebuild time is going to be extensive.
 We’re talking several weeks to several months.

-First, there will be several days of extensive cleanup by licensed professionals before the extent of the damage can even be assessed.
+First, licensed professionals will spend several days conducting extensive cleanup before they can even assess the extent of the damage.
 Then you will need to hire a contractor who specializes in fire damage repair and can coordinate or provide all the different professionals that will be needed to rebuild the house.
 Again, rebuilding a fire-damaged house that has been involved in a large fire can take months.

 Complicating matters with all three types of fires is that in addition to visible damage a house can also suffer smoke and soot damage that are not visible to the eye.
 For example, there can be smoke and soot in the air ducts.
 Both smoke and soot can be hazardous to the health of humans and their pets and must be dealt with by trained professionals.
 This work can extend the repair time even longer.

 This is another important factor in ultimately determining how long it takes to rebuild a fire-damaged house.
-Repairing and rebuilding fire damaged houses requires special training, knowledge and skills.
+Repairing and rebuilding fire-damaged houses requires special training, knowledge and skills.
 Finding someone you trust who possesses the skills to transform your fire-damaged house back into “a home” can take a significant amount of time.
+This is one of the many reasons why most homeowners prefer to sell a fire-damaged house.

 You want to work with a person or company that you can trust and that inspires confidence.
 Too often, home owners simply select the first contractor they come across and don’t stop to really consider the person’s qualifications.
 Selecting the wrong contractor can lead to project delays and inferior work that must be repaired, which in turn will produce even more delays.